 The following database is being presented as a public interest service to law firms, law enforcement agencies, private investigators, health care fraud investigators, immigration offices, international police agencies, medical and psychological licensing boards, and the general public.

 It is a list of convicted mental health practitioners reported to CCHR International since 1990.
-It is, by far, an incomplete list and does not include all cases reported to law enforcement agencies or the courts.
-View the database here.
+It is, by far, an incomplete list and does not include all mental health abuse cases reported to law enforcement agencies or the courts.
+You can view the database here.

-You can also contribute to this public warning by reporting and sending documentary evidence about criminal arrests and convictions in the mental health industry to CCHR South Africa: Fill out the Abuse Form.
+You can also contribute to this public warning by reporting and sending documentary evidence about criminal arrests and convictions in the mental health industry to CCHR South Africa.